ferchault/iago/docs/gettingstarted.rst

 		a = Analyser()
 		a.run()

 First, the *iago* module is loaded.
 The data to analyse is defined using the class methods as shown above, executed in that order.
 First, the base directory for this :ref:`bucket <whatis-bucket>` gets defined, followed by loading all the groups from the gromacs index file *index.ndx* and defining a static group for atoms 1, 3, 4, 5.
-The data to calculate based on the trajectories and the meta data defined in the iago.Analyser subclass is subsequently defined in the *calculated_columns* class method.
+The data to calculate based on the trajectories and the meta data defined in the :class:`iago.Analyser` subclass is subsequently defined in the *calculated_columns* class method.
 In the example, a plane with the label *myplane* is added to the database where the plane is defined by the coordinates of the atoms in group *test*.
 For details and a list of available methods, see the documentation of the *Analyser* class.

-Once this :ref:`bucket <whatis-analyser>` file *iago-analysis.py* has been created in the :ref:`bucket <whatis-bucket>` directory, you can run it in two ways.
+Once this :ref:`analyser <whatis-analyser>` file *iago-analysis.py* has been created in the :ref:`bucket <whatis-bucket>` directory, you can run it in two ways.
 Locally, you can start the command line and run

 ::